[SOLVED] CS SQL data structure database flex COMP9315 21T1

 Introduction

+PostgreSQL has an extensibility model which, among other things, provides a well-defined process for adding new data types into a PostgreSQL server.
+This capability has led to the development by PostgreSQL users of a number of types (such as polygons) which have become part of the standard distribution.
 It also means that PostgreSQL is the database of choice in research projects which aim to push the boundaries of what kind of data a DBMS can manage.

-You may implement the functions for the data type in any way you like, provided that they satisfy the semantics given below.
+In this assignment, we will be adding a new data type for dealing with sets of integers.
+You may implement the functions for the data type in any way you like, provided that they satisfy the semantics given below. (in the intSets section)

+Note that arrays in PostgreSQL have some properties and operations that make them look a little bit like sets.
 However, they are not sets and have quite different semantics to the data type that we are asking you to implement.

 The process for adding new base data types in PostgreSQL is described in the following sections of the PostgreSQL documentation:

-•37.10 C-Language Functions
+37.10 C-Language Functions

-•37.13 User-defined Types
+37.13 User-defined Types

-•37.14 User-defined Operators
+37.14 User-defined Operators

-•SQL: CREATE TYPE
+SQL: CREATE TYPE

-•SQL: CREATE OPERATOR
+SQL: CREATE OPERATOR

-•SQL: CREATE OPERATOR CLASS
+SQL: CREATE OPERATOR CLASS

 Section 37.13 uses an example of a complex number type, which you can use as a starting point for defining your intSet data type (see below).
 Note that the complex type is a starting point only, to give an idea on how new data types are added.
-Don’t be fooled into thinking that this assignment just requires you to change the name complex to intSet; the intSet type is more complex (no pun intended) than the complex number type.
+Dont be fooled into thinking that this assignment just requires you to change the name complex to intSet; the intSet type is more complex (no pun intended) than the complex number type.

 There are other examples of new data types under the tutorial and contrib directories.
 These may or may not give you some useful ideas on how to implement the intSet data type:

-•An auto-encrypted password datatype
+An auto-encrypted password datatype PG_CODE/contrib/chkpass/

-•A case-insensitive character string datatype
+A case-insensitive character string datatype PG_CODE/contrib/citext/

-•A confidence-interval datatype
+A confidence-interval datatype PG_CODE/contrib/seg/

 Setting Up

 You ought to start this assignment with a fresh copy of PostgreSQL, without any changes that you might have made for the Prac exercises (unless these changes are trivial).
+Note that you only need to configure, compile, and install your PostgreSQL server once for this assignment.
+All subsequent compilation takes place in the src/tutorial directory, and only requires modification of the files there.

 Once you have re-installed your PostgreSQL server, you should run the following commands: